-Once you have found the media that you require using the search box, you can create a new playlist on the right hand side of the Playlist Builder page.
-Click the New button to begin.
+Once you have found the media that you require using the search tools, you can create a new playlist on the right hand side of the Playlist Builder page.
+Click the New button and select New Playlist from the pop-up menu to begin.